Paget disease is a disorder that involves abnormal bone destruction and regrowth. This results in deformity of the affected bones.

 Drug therapy helps prevent further bone breakdown and formation.
 Currently, there are several classes of drugs used to treat Paget disease.
 These include:

 - Bisphosphonates: These drugs are the first treatment, and they help decrease bone remodeling.
-Medicines are commonly taken by mouth, but can also be given through a vein (intravenously).
+Medicines are commonly taken by mouth, or given through a vein (intravenously).

 People with this condition may benefit from taking part in support groups for people with similar experiences.